 124D.16 School readiness aid.

 Subdivision 1.
 Program review and approval.
-A school district shall biennially by May 1 submit to the commissioners of education and health the program plan required under this subdivision.
+A school district shall biennially by May 1 submit to the commissioners of children, families, and learning and health the program plan required under this subdivision.
 As determined by the commissioners, one-half of the districts shall first submit the plan by May 1 of the 2000-2001 school year and one-half of the districts shall first submit the plan by May 1 of the 2001-2002 school year.
 The program plan must include:

 (1) a description of the services to be provided;

 (2) a plan to ensure children at greatest risk receive appropriate services;

 (3) a description of procedures and methods to be used to coordinate public and private resources to maximize use of existing community resources, including school districts, health care facilities, government agencies, neighborhood organizations, and other resources knowledgeable in early childhood development;

 (4) comments about the district's proposed program by the advisory council required by section 124D.15, subdivision 7; and

 (5) agreements with all participating service providers.

 Each commissioner may review and comment on the program, and make recommendations to the commissioner of children, families, and learning, within 30 days of receiving the plan.